OpenAttackDefenseTools/yampa/README.md

 To add your plugins, add them to your specified plugin directory (e.g. `./plugins`).
 For the changes to take effect during runtime, call `./reload.sh`.
-YAMP will then unload all plugins, reload the code and initialize them again.
+YAMPA will then unload all plugins, reload the code and initialize them again.

 If an old version of a plugin is running and an error arises while loading the newer version, the old version will keep running.
 That is, plugins are only replaced if at least the load process is successful.